 Recycle time or rate is how long it takes the on-camera flash to recharge the capacitors to be ready to fire.

-Speedlights have flash recycling times that range from one second to six seconds.
+Most speedlights have recycling times ranging from one to six seconds.

-When you’re looking at the specifications for a speedlight, the flash recycling time generally shows a range.
+When shopping for a speedlight, the recycling time shows a range.

-The smaller number represents the time before the flash can fire again with its lowest power setting, while the higher number is the time before firing with full power.
+The higher number is the time before firing with full power.